What is Marketing Attribution?

 Determining value for money

-While a marketing attribution model can help you understand which channels are bringing in sales, it’s a good idea to also compare performance across channels – use the metrics in your six-pack, including ROAS, CPO, and CPA.
+While an attribution model can help you understand which channels are bringing in sales, it’s a good idea to also compare performance across channels – use the metrics in your six-pack, including ROAS, CPO, and CPA.
 For example, if you attribute 25% credit ($25 revenue) to a social media ad, but the ad cost you $20, you might determine you’re not getting enough value from that channel and shift more budget to a better performing channel.

 Accuracy in marketing attribution: 6 best practices